serializingme/website-content/content/page/about.md

 +++
 date = "2015-04-16T14:45:52+00:00"
-excerpt = "Why you might be interested in checking out my stuff..." title = "About"
+excerpt = "How I started in security and why you might be interested in checking out this website." title = "About"

 +++